sacdallago/bio_embeddings/examples/README.md

   *Note*: While it is possible to use the pipeline to produce many visualizations for many different annotations, it may be more efficient to use a Notebook for this.
   We include a notebook (`project_visualize_pipeline_embeddings`) covering the same use case as the one presented here in the `notebooks` folder at the root of this project.

+- `use_case_four`

+  You have a set of proteins (in FASTA format) and want to extract features using the supervised models published during evaluation of SeqVec (aka: DSSP3, DSSP8, disorder, localization and membrane vs. soluble).

 - `cath`

   This example includes sequences pulled directly from the CATH database (http://www.cathdb.info) and annotations for structural folds.
 To reduce the embeddings, UMAP was used.